• Skip to primary navigation

 It’s always so helpful to have a full overview of all the materials and notions you’ll need to tackle a project.
 So, here’s a roundup of everything I used to create my very own Stabby Tabby Pincushion:

-I realized a few things while I was making this pin cushion and thoughts I’d share some of those observations with you:
+I realized a few things while I was making this pin cushion and thought I’d share some of those observations with you:

 It was super helpful having these notions and tools I don’t use often properly stored and easy to access.
-I was thanking myself for keeping a well stocked ‘craft cabinet’ – ha!
+I was thanking myself for keeping a well-stocked ‘craft cabinet’ – ha!
 I don’t often tackle crafts per se, but it’s nice having these items on hand and not having to run to the store for the odd bits and bobs.
-I don’t know about you, but having to run errands to move a project forward often leads to the project stalling.
+Not sure about you, but having to run errands to move a project forward often leads to the project stalling.

 Forgive me, but since I don’t often craft, my crafting talents aren’t that stellar.
 When I was trying to get the cat head glued in place, I started feeling like I wasn’t doing Pamela’s pattern the most justice.
-The project turned out super cute; and next time she’ll be even better now that I have a better understanding of how to do the gluing bit 😉
+The project turned out super cute, and next time she’ll be even better now that I have a better understanding of how to do the glueing bit 😉

 Early on I knew I wasn’t going to use this as a pin cushion.
 Instead, my plan was to fill the container with Pips’ treats.
 I love the noise it makes when I shake the bottle and Pips comes running for his yummy snack (super helpful when enticing him inside)!